Nina Katchadourian: Mended Spider Webs

 Her "mended spider webs" series involves making careful but obvious "repairs" to the rips that occur in natural spiderwebs.
 Using tweezers and glue she continued the pattern of the spider webs with starched bright red twine.
 The tools used to repair these spider webs can also be found in her "Do-it Yourself Spiderweb Repair Kit" piece, also part of the "Mended Spider Webs" series.
 While working on the series, Katchadourian became interested in how nature feels about humans attempt to 'help'.
 The next morning she found that the spiders did not appreciate her help.
 When she went out to the first spiderweb repair the following morning she found the red twine unraveled and lying on the ground below.
 The spiders had rejected her help and undone all of her work throughout the night.
-Katchadourian was able to capture the rejection process on tape in a 10 min video titles "GIFT/GIFT".
+Katchadourian was able to capture the rejection process on tape in a 10 minute video titled "GIFT/GIFT".